chooper/charleshooper.net/source/_posts/2013-05-05-intro-to-operations-availability-monitoring-and-alerting.markdown

 The good news is that it doesn't have to be this way.
 When availability monitoring is set up properly, maintained, and you and your employees agree to approach alerts a specific way, you will be able to reap a variety of benefits.
-Here's how I would approach it:
+Here's what I recommend:

-1. First, I would collaborate with the other enginers to define who is in the pager rotation and the escalation policies.
+1. First, collaborate with your employees to define who is in the pager rotation and the escalation policies.
 Ask yourself: What happens when the on call engineer is overwhelmed and needs backup?
 What happens when the engineer goes on vacation?

 2. Next, I would take inventory of what services I rely on and define my internal SLA for them.
 This does not have to be a super formal process, but this inventory and SLA will be helpful for deciding what thresholds to set in your monitoring to avoid false positives.
 Try to see the big picture and think about everything such as:

     * Servers,
     * Self-managed supporting services like web servers, databases, email services,
     * Application functionality and features - one strategy I like is exposing a "health check" service that can be checked by the monitoring agent,
     * Third party services like remote APIs.

+  Your inventory and SLA definition is a living document; remember to keep it up to date!

 3. Then I would set up whatever monitoring package we decided to use (self-hosted or third party) such as [nagios][2], [Zenoss][3], [Pingdom][4], or [CopperEgg][5] and configure my monitoring for those services.
 If you're really good, you'll *check your configuration into its own source control repository*.
 If you go the self-hosted route, it may also be worth having your monitoring server monitored externally.
 Who's watching the watcher indeed.

   [2]: http://www.nagios.org/
   [3]: http://www.zenoss.com/